linkeddata/dokieli/README.md

 * Uses author's information from their online profile (WebID)
 * Creation of new documents from any existing dokieli document - part of *self-replication*
 * Save document and its dependencies to a new location (anywhere on the Web with LDP support) - part of *self-replication*
-* Annotations (e.g., replies, peer-reviews, liking, resharing, bookmarking).
 * Uses W3C Web Annotation and W3C Social Web vocabularies and data models
+* Annotations (e.g., replies, peer-reviews, liking, resharing, bookmarking)
-* Inbox notifications for annotations and social sharing (implements [Linked Data Notifications](https://www.w3.org/TR/ldn))
+* Inbox notifications for annotations and social sharing (implements [Linked Data Notifications](https://www.w3.org/TR/ldn/))
 * Assign license (e.g., Creative Commons) to the contributions/annotations
 * Assignment of URI fragments (to whatever is of interest) so that other resources on the Web can reference
 * Embedding data blocks, e.g., Turtle, N-Triples, JSON-LD, TriG (Nanopublications)